zach1502/PGN-to-Opening-Book/README.md

 # pgnToOpeningBook

 A simple tool to convert any number of .pgn chess game files into an easy to use opening book for a chess engine.
+The format outputted is the same as a javascript object, a python dict and a C++ map.
+It will be in a text file.

+You can copy and paste the book into your code and your engine will now have a simple opening book.

 Time Complexity is O(n)